Lavender Fields at Tantivy Farm and Gift Shop

 3.Watering

-Give your lavender plants a good drink, allow the earth to go slightly dry before watering again for the first few months after planting.
+Give your lavender plants a good drink, allow the earth to go slightly dry before watering again for the first couple of months after planting.
 Once your lavender plant is established additional watering should be unnecessary.

 4. Feeding

 Little feeding is required or necessary for your lavender plants, although a sprinkling of potash around the base of your plants will encourage more prolific flowering and improve flower color.
-Don't add bulky manure or high nitrogen feed.
+Don't add bulky manure, heavy compost or high nitrogen feed.

 5. Pruning